Table of Contents

 Over the decades there have been many scientific reports for and against the effect of the moon on human behaviour.
 The reports analysed heightened mind activity, increased visits to general or psychiatric emergency departments and people complaining of higher levels of physical and mental distress.

 The Spiritual Science Research Foundation (SSRF) examined the effect of the moon on human behaviour using spiritual research methodologies.
-In the spiritual research that we conducted to ascertain the effect of moon on human behaviour the short answer was yes, it does have an effect.
+In the spiritual research that we conducted using the sixth sense to ascertain the effect of moon on human behaviour the short answer was yes, it does have an effect.
 The following are the various aspects on how the moon affects our life.

 2. The generic subtle (intangible) effect of the moon